Xiderni/SMA_final_project/README.md

 We get only 4 Horse Race subjects (Topic 5, 8, 10, 11) and 8 Issue Based topics ( Topic 1, 2, 3, 4, 6, 7, 9, 12)

+**In conclusion, it seems that newspapers favor horse race articles, a trend more marked in dailies than weeklies.
+From a political point of view, this type of article is used more by left-wing newspapers, followed by centrists and then right-wing papers.
+These observations are reinforced by topic analysis.**

+**However, this conclusion needs to be qualified.
+Our corpus includes a majority of weeklies among right-wing newspapers, which are more likely to publish issue-based articles.
+This creates a structural bias.
+Ideally, we should have had an equivalent number of articles from dailies and weeklies for each political orientation (left, center, right).
+Factiva was unable to achieve this balanced distribution, as the platform contains far more right-wing weeklies than right-wing dailies - an imbalance that is less prevalent for centrist and left-wing newspapers.
+Attempting to impose strict parity between newspaper types and orientations would have reduced the sample size to the point of compromising the analysis.**

 # Bibliography

 Chabal, Emile, and Michael C. Behrent.
 2024.
 “The Deluge: France’s 2024 Legislative Elections.”
 Modern & Contemporary France 32 (3): 329–37. https://doi.org/10.1080/09639489.2024.2381787.